What to do after exposure to COVID-19Quarantine - COVID-19

 You should follow the same guidance for preventing the spread of COVID-19:

 - Wash your hands many times a day with soap and running water for at least 20 seconds.
+If not available, use hand sanitizer with at least 60% alcohol.

 - Avoid touching your face, eyes, nose, and mouth with unwashed hands.